stepanataccolade/docsv2/sources/ci_overview.md

 ### Queued Builds

 Queued Builds are builds waiting for a container to be freed up.
 Remember, the number of parallel builds that can be run depends on the number of containers in your plan.
-Whenever a build is in a queued or processing state, the **Processing** and **Queued Builds** panel appears and all the currently queued and processing builds can be found there.
+Whenever a build is in a queued or processing state, the 'Processing and Queued Builds' panel appears and all the currently queued and processing builds can be found there.

 ### Project Settings